 The Nutritional Benefits of a Pineapple

 One of the main reasons we grow our own food is that it not only tastes better picked fresh directly from the garden but we can also guarantee it to be pesticide free.
-I’ve heard commercial growers use three or more carcinogenic pesticides on their crops.
+I’ve heard and can now confirm commercial growers use three or more carcinogenic pesticides on their crops.
 We don’t want our food covered in poison thank you very much.

-An organic homegrown pineapple is very nutritional and contains high amounts of vitamin C, manganese and fiber.
+An organic homegrown pineapple is very nutritional and contains high amounts of vitamin C, manganese and fibre.
 All natural and all good.
 Perfect for smoothies, desserts and a healthy snack.